 Vox AC30 vs AC15: specifications and features

-Of course, both amps are fully tubeless, both in their preamp and power amplifier.
+Of course, both amps are fully tube-driven, both preamp and power.
 They are manufactured in China for several years.

 In the preamp, they both come with three ECC83 / 12AX7 pre-tubes.
 In power, the Vox AC30 has four EL84 valves, while the AC15 has two, which gives it half the power, which can be an advantage or disadvantage depending on the use that is given, we will see later.